AKSW/pfarrerbuch.de.docker/README.md

-This is the docker file for the http://pfarrerbuch.aksw.org/ page
+This is an early version of the docker file for the https://pfarrerbuch.aksw.org/ page.

+**This repository is archived now.** It is superseeded by our docker-compose setup: https://github.com/Dockerizing/Pfarrerbuch.compose which includes the Pfarrerbuch interface from: https://github.com/Dockerizing/Pfarrerbuch.

+Start of old README:

 run with